lemonjesus/TranscodeBot/README.md

 TranscodeBot will not back-transcode, meaning its `/output` directory is basically write-only.

+### All Supported ENV Vars
+Their usage is spotted throught the documentation, but here is the comprehensive list:

+* `FFMPEG_LOGS` - set to `true` to redirect FFMPEG output to the docker log.
+* `FORCE_CMD` - set to space-separated args to pass to FFMPEG instead of the default.
+See below.
+* `ALLOW_OVERWRITE` - never skip of the output file exists, always retranscode it.
+* `DELETE_SOURCE` - deletes the source file after transcoding is done.
+Use with caution.
+* `UID` - the user id to write as.
+* `GID` - the group id to write as.

 ## Operation
 TranscodeBot watches its input directory for incoming media and mirrors it into an output directory after transcode.
 For example: